ansible-community/ansible-vault/README.md

 ### `vault_version`

-- version to install
+- Version to install
   - Can be overridden with `VAULT_VERSION` environment variable
   - Will include "+prem" if vault_enterprise_premium=True
   - Will include ".hsm" if vault_enterprise_premium_hsm=True

-- Default value: 1.3.2
+- Default value: 1.4.0

 ### `vault_enterprise`